mihaberic/puzzle-solver-regular-dodecahedron/README.md

 - [How I chose the naming](https://en.wikipedia.org/wiki/Regular_dodecahedron)

 ## Naming:
-- face - the flat surface 12 of which this shape has
+- regular dodecahedron - the shape of this toy
 - crease - the part where the toy moves.
 4 of which this has
-- regular dodecahedron - the shape of this toy
+- face - the flat surface 12 of which this shape has
+  - collateral face - a face that stays the same but moves to new location after rotating a specific crease.